projectara/greybus-spec/source/hardware_model.rst

 detailed description of the actions taken by the AP, SVC, and each Interface is given describing how transitions between Lifecycle States are managed.

+..
+FIXME The following "Interface States are allowed" language is ugly and a better definition should be developed.

 .. _hardware-model-lifecycle-attached: